-Hamilton is fortunate to have a significant number of recreational facilities and opportunities in Town, including playgrounds, athletic fields, parks, a swimming pool, trails for walking, biking, and equestrian use, ponds and rivers for fishing, and more.5 Some of the more actively used recreational facilities in Hamilton include Patton Park, School Street Park, Bradley Palmer State Park, Donovan Fields and the Hamilton-Wenham Recreation Center.6 Participation in organized sports has grown rapidly over the years, including new groups like seniors, children, at-risk youth and handicapped residents.
-In the recent Recreation Master Plan, an improved pool facility, improved and additional playing fields, and improved and additional trail facilities were noted as top priorities.7
+Hamilton is fortunate to have a significant number of recreational facilities and opportunities in Town, including playgrounds, athletic fields, parks, a swimming pool, trails for walking, biking, and equestrian use, ponds and rivers for fishing, and more.5 Some of the more actively used recreational facilities in Hamilton include Patton Park and Patton Park Pool, School Street Park, Bradley Palmer State Park, Donovan Fields, the Hamilton-Wenham Recreation Center and the HWRSD Middle School/High School Athletic Facilities.
+6 Participation in organized sports has grown rapidly over the years, including new groups like seniors, children, at-risk youth and handicapped residents.